-• Prince Albert: Dorps River and nine boreholes.
+- Prince Albert: Dorps River and eight boreholes.

+- Leeu-Gamka: Three boreholes

+- Klaarstroom: Three boreholes

-Leeu-Gamka: Three boreholesKlaarstroom: Three boreholesPrince Albert Road: Boreholes
+- Prince Albert Road: Boreholes

 It must be noted that a regional wide drought in the Western Cape Province lead to the declaration of a Provincial State of Disaster, declared on 24 May 2017 and it still applies to the whole municipal area.
 Over the past years Prince Albert has received below average rainfall.
 Water losses are restricted to the minimum.
-Water losses for 2016/17 was 15.16%, with 2017/18's losses at 16.7%.
+Water losses for 2017/18 was 16.74%, with 2018/19's losses at 25.08%.
 These losses are measured from the source to the sector meters and include the losses in the purification works.
 The Municipality must emphasise that the watering of the sport fields is not metered separately from the construction supply and is reflected as non-revenue water.
-A meter will be installed during the 18/19 financial year at the sport facilities.
+A meter was installed at the sport facilities during the 18/19 financial year.
 The Municipality curbed water losses by means of a door to door campaign where they repaired water leakages on private property.
 This was done not only to curb water losses but to mitigate the drought conditions prevailing in the area.
+The water losses have increased significantly during the 2018/19 financial year.
+The municipality is still investigating the high-water losses through the billing system as well as testing the accuracy of the data.